Join us in one of the world's great and undiscovered trekking regions

 Our short hike and river crossing near Lago Esmeralda will present us with more cascading treelines and calm turquoise waters.
 It’s only a bit further from here to Lago Verde, where we’ll set up camp.

-We’ll be among the first visitors to this new park, a 10 million-acre brainchild of Doug and Kristin Tompkins (of North Face fame), who invested $345 million to preserve wide expanses of Patagonia.
+We’ll be among the first visitors to this new park, the brainchild of Doug and Kristin Tompkins (of North Face fame), who invested $345 million to preserve wide expanses of Patagonia.
 We’ll be among the first to behold its sights and untouched lands.
 Take it all in before descending to the lakeshore and hiking to a newly renovated camping shelter.
 If we can muster any more motivation, seize the afternoon with another hike to explore Jeinimeni’s hanging glaciers—well worth the trip for more expansive terrain and crystal waters.

 The name Hermoso Valley means ‘beautiful valley’—that doesn’t even begin to scratch the surface.
 This morning will lead us through a breathtaking traverse through towering mountains and glaciers, threading our way through streams and narrow paths.